 Come see the stars of tomorrow today!
 If you love music, theatre, dance, and arts of all kinds, here’s your chance to see Michigan’s best and brightest high school performers and visual artists.
-All events take place on the campus of Western Michigan University in Kalamazoo are free of charge.
-Check back closer to MYAF 2016 for an updated Schedule of Public Events!
+All events take place on the campus of Western Michigan University in Kalamazoo are free and open to the public.

 High school and studio ensembles from across the state perform their best work in this all-dance concert.
 Student choreography is also featured, as well as the experimental results of choreography workshops at the Festival.